IAmSeraph/YAPL/ReadMe.md

 ## Acknowledgements

 We appreciate the feedback and suggestions provided by the community.
-Your contributions are invaluable in shaping the future of YAPL.
+Your contributions are invaluable in shaping the future of **YAPL**.